abmist/s2ci/README.md

 * 1 map
 * 19 charts
-* Summary of 8 big numbers
+* Summary of 8 big numbers (big figures in absolute and relative terms)

 **Charts introduction**